-Commanders who command units of the armed forces are responsible for the performance of the forces subject to their authority.
-In US joint force doctrine, the term "command" is all-encompassing, including the authority and responsibility to organize, direct, coordinate and control military forces to accomplish the mission.
-It also includes responsibility for the health, welfare, morale and discipline of all subordinates.
+Commanders of the army are responsible for the performance of the forces subject to authority.
+In US joint force doctrine, the term "command" includes the authority and responsibility to organize, direct, coordinate, and control military forces to accomplish the mission.
+Furthermore, it includes responsibility for the health, welfare, morale, and discipline of all subordinates.
 The art of command flows from the commander's ability to use leadership to maximize performance.
-"The commander's clear guidance and intentions, enriched by the commander's experience and intuition, enable the joint force to achieve its objectives.”.
-Historically, the most senior military officers were held responsible for the general performance of their troops in combat.
+"The clear guidance and intentions, enriched by experience and intuition, enable the joint force to achieve different objectives.”.
+Historically, the most senior military officers are held responsible for the general performance of troops in combat.
 Commanders lead through a combination of "courage, ethical leadership, judgment, intuition, situational awareness, and the capacity to consider conflicting views...."
-In the Navy, commanders are required to adhere to the principles of international law.
-To fulfill that responsibility, if there is a conflict between international law and other Navy regulations, commanders are authorized to enforce international law.
-The Hague Regulations require commanders to be directly or individually responsible for the methods and means of warfare during hostilities.
-American commanders must authorize the use of any method or means of warfare and devise appropriate rules of engagement to accomplish the mission.
-Obedience to orders is the cornerstone of military discipline and order, and while subordinates are subject only to lawful orders, all orders are presumed valid unless the presumption is rebutted.
-This accountability for orders has always been an inherent element of US military leadership.
-Penalties for LOAC violations fall on individuals for acts committed under their orders or commands or acts they personally committed.
+In the Navy, these individuals are required to adhere to the principles of international law.
+To fulfill the responsibility, there is authorization to enforce international law when conflict exists between international and other Navy regulations.
+The Hague Regulations require commanders to be directly or individually responsible for the methods of warfare during hostilities.
+American commanders must devise appropriate rules of engagement to accomplish the mission.
+Obedience is the cornerstone of military discipline, and while subordinates are subject only to law, all orders are presumed valid unless the presumption is rebutted.
+This accountability has always been an inherent element of US military leadership.
+Penalties for LOAC violations fall on individuals for acts committed under orders.

-Commanders are responsible for battlefield actions regardless of whether subordinates make and compound mistakes, machines are carried out unexpectedly, or incidents arise as unforeseen consequences of pure chance or the fog of war.
-The military doctrine of command accountability may not look "fair" to everyone because the commander is responsible for every decision made throughout the armed forces and the prosecution of the war effort, including decisions he or she did not make but must answer for anyway.
-The individual commander's direct accountability includes every aspect of the outcome of specific decisions made by subordinate leaders and service members, failures of intelligence and mission analysis, mistakes made by government and civilian private sector accompanying forces, and faulty weapons performance.
-Ultimately, the military commander is responsible for the totality of the use of the forces under his command, from the gun to the nuclear missile.
-In this regard, commanders face criminal, non-judicial and administrative liability.
-The commander's individual direct liability for almost every attempt at prosecuting war is a strict liability regime that may (or may not) involve criminal sanctions.
-While commander's responsibility may include legal disclosure of criminal violations of the laws of war, in military doctrine it is much more far-reaching, encompassing non-judicial and even non-legal mechanisms.
-Commander's liability is separate and distinct from the related legal doctrine in international criminal law of command responsibility, where commanders can face legal jeopardy for failure to exercise control over forces under command in violation of LOAC.
-Commanders authorize lethal force against enemy forces and lawful targets under their rules of engagement and subject to LOAC.
+Commanders bear the weight of responsibility for battlefield actions, irrespective of whether subordinates make and amplify mistakes, machines deviate unexpectedly, or incidents unfold as unforeseen consequences of pure chance or the complexities inherent in the fog of war.
+The military doctrine of command accountability may not look "fair" because the commander is responsible for every decision made throughout armed forces and the prosecution of the war effort.
+Direct accountability includes every aspect of the outcome of specific decisions made by subordinate leaders and service members, failures of intelligence and mission analysis, mistakes of the government and civilian private sector accompanying forces, and faulty weapons performance.
+Meanwhile, the military commander is responsible for the totality of the use of the forces, from the gun to the nuclear missile.
+In this context, criminal, non-judicial, and administrative liability are faced.
+The direct liability for almost every attempt at prosecuting war is a strict regime without criminal sanctions.
+Even though the responsibility may comprise legal disclosure of criminal violations of laws related to warfare, non-judicial and non-legal mechanisms are included in military doctrine.
+Liability is separate and distinct from the related legal doctrine in international criminal law of command responsibility.
+The commanders can face legal jeopardy for failure to exercise control over forces under command in violation of LOAC.
+Meanwhile, lethal force is authorized against enemies and lawful targets under the rules of engagement and subject to LOAC.